Lakemont Park

-Lakemont Park is an amusement park located in Altoona, Pennsylvania.
-The park opened in 1894 as a trolley park and became an amusement park in 1899.
-It is one of only thirteen trolley parks still operating, and the 8th oldest amusement park in the United States.
-The park was closed from 2017 to 2018, but re-opened in summer 2019.
-The amusement rides have been out of operation since 2024.
+Lakemont Park is an amusement park located in Altoona, Pennsylvania, United States.
+The park opened in 1894 as a trolley park and later added its first rides in 1899.
+It is the eighth oldest amusement park in the US and one of only thirteen still in operation that first opened as a trolley park.
+The park closed from 2017 to 2018 and reopened in 2019.
+Lakemont Park's amusement rides have been inactive since 2024.

-Lakemont Park houses the world's oldest surviving roller coaster, Leap-The-Dips.
-On June 19, 1996, Leap-the-Dips was added to the list of National Historic Landmarks by the National Park Service.
-Lakemont Park is also known for its 51-acre drive-through holiday light display, Holiday Lights on the Lake, which operates from November to January.
+Among Lakemont Park's most notable attractions is Leap-The-Dips, the world's oldest surviving roller coaster, which first opened in 1902.
+The historic coaster was designated a National Historic Landmark in 1996.
+During the winter holiday season, the park offers a drive-through holiday light display spanning 51 acre, which operates from November through January.

 History

-Lakemont Park opened in 1894 as a trolley park, and became an amusement park in 1899.
+Lakemont Park opened in 1894 as a trolley park and later transformed into an amusement park when the first ride was added in 1899.
 It was donated to Blair County in 1937.
-It was privatized on May 23, 1986, when it was purchased by the Boyer Candy Company, at which point it was called Boyertown USA.
-Although it was sold on July 1, 1988, it remained in continuous operation through 2016.
-The park was closed for the 2017 season, as many rides and attractions were undergoing maintenance.
+The Boyer Candy Company purchased the park on May 23, 1986, and renamed it Boyertown USA.
+It was sold again on July 1, 1988, and remained in continuous operation through 2016.

+Lakemont Park closed for the 2017 season, as many rides and attractions were undergoing maintenance.
 In 2018, Lakemont Park announced that it would remain closed for the season, with plans to reopen as a "family entertainment location with some amusements" in the summer of 2019.
-The park sold a lot of its former rides and attractions.
-It successfully reopened in the summer of 2019.
+The park sold a lot of its former rides and attractions and successfully reopened in the summer of 2019.
 The park indefinitely ceased operations of their amusement rides in 2024 citing declining attendance and high insurance costs.

 Lease dispute with Blair County (2025)

 On August 29, 2025, the Lakemont Partnership, the organization leasing and operating Lakemont Park, filed a lawsuit against the Blair County Commissioners, alleging false accusations of lease violations and reputational harm.
 The lawsuit claims the county has threatened to end the partnership's lease, which runs through 2066.
 Additionally, the lawsuit reveals an offer of $800,000 from a sports complex to buy the lease from the partnership.
 The amount is much less than the millions of dollars in capital investments and debt the partnership hopes to recoup.
 The controversy stems from the park's recent closure of rides.
-The lease states the partnership must maintain the property as a public park and preserve the Casino, the Leap-The-Dips roller coaster, flower gardens and memorials "as long as it is economically feasible".
+The lease states the partnership must maintain the property as a public park and preserve the Casino, the Leap-The-Dips roller coaster, flower gardens, and memorials "as long as it is economically feasible".
 The partnership claims it "[continues] to meet its obligations under the lease" and needs "the court's guidance".
 According to the lawsuit, it is no longer financially feasible to operate the rides.
-In 2019, after partnership spent $2 million in upgrades, the COVID-19 pandemic caused the park to close.
-These significant expenditures have made it "difficult or impossible" to continue to maintain the rides.
+In 2019, after partnership spent $2 million in upgrades, the COVID-19 pandemic caused the park to temporarily close.
+The lawsuit claims those significant expenditures followed by a cancelled season made it "difficult or impossible" to continue to maintain the rides.

-Current rides and attractions
+Rides and other attractions

-The German Swings, with the Sky Diver in the background.

-Lakemont Park has numerous outdoor attractions.
+Lakemont Park has several outdoor attractions.